 Mr. Band helps shape the laws governing intellectual property and the Internet through a combination of legislative and appellate advocacy.
 He has represented clients with respect to the drafting of the Digital Millennium Copyright Act (DMCA); the PRO-IP Act; the Stop Online Piracy Act (SOPA); database protection legislation; the Uniform Computer Information Transactions Act; and other federal and state statutes relating to copyrights, counterfeiting, privacy, spam, spyware, cybersecurity, gambling, and indecency.

 Mr. Band’s policy practice has an international dimension as well.
-He has worked on the Anti-Counterfeiting Trade Agreement, the Trans Pacific Partnership Agreement, the World Intellectual Property Organization’s Copyright Treaty and Treaty for the Visually Impaired; the Council of Europe’s Cybercrime Convention and Hate Speech Protocol; the Hague Convention on Exclusive Choice of Court Agreements; and several free trade agreements.
+He has worked on the Anti-Counterfeiting Trade Agreement; the Trans Pacific Partnership Agreement; the Trans-Atlantic Trade and Investment Partnership; the United States, Mexico and Canada Free Trade Agreement; the Council of Europe’s Cybercrime Convention and Hate Speech Protocol; the Hague Convention on Exclusive Choice of Court Agreements; and several free trade agreements.
 He also has submitted comments concerning the revision of intellectual property laws in countries as diverse as Canada, Australia, New Zealand, Singapore, Korea, and Israel.

 Mr. Band’s deep substantive knowledge of the application of intellectual property law to information technology permits him to counsel clients on the scope of copyright protection for computer programs; secondary liability and the DMCA’s safe harbors for Internet service providers; the DMCA’s prohibition on the circumvention of access and copy control technology; the protection of online databases; the fair use status of digitization projects; and other complex intellectual property issues.